manidlou/nodejs-bracks-parser/README.md

 ]html
 ```
 #####How to use `bracks-parser` as an express middleware
-If you want to write your `html` or `ejs` files in a `bracks` style, (after installing it locally) just create a directory under your project root directory and name it `bracks`.
+If you want to write your `html` or `ejs` files in a `bracks` style, just create a directory under your project root directory and name it `bracks`.
 Then, keep all the `html` or `ejs` files that you want to write in a `bracks` syntax in this `bracks` direcory.
 Files can be located in sub-direcories.
 It doesn't matter.
 The `bracks-parser` will find them, convert them all to html or ejs, and pipe the result documents to their destinations under project root directory.

 So, something like the following will do the job for you.